Real Madrid president Florentino Perez tests positive for coronavirus | Goal.com

 Madrid lost 2-1 at home to Levante on Saturday and now have a mountain to climb if they are to retain the Liga trophy at the end of the season.

-Zidane could be back on the sideline when the defending champions travel to Estadio El Alcoraz to take on Huesca on Saturday, which is now a must-win game for his side.
+Zidane could be back on the sidelines when the defending champions travel to Estadio El Alcoraz to take on Huesca on Saturday, which is now a must-win game for his side.

-The 13-time European Cup winners will welcome Getafe to the Bernabeu three days later, before their focus shifts to another home fixture against Valencia on February 14.
+The 13-time European Cup winners will play host to Getafe three days later, before their focus shifts to another home fixture against Valencia on February 14.